jean-pierreBoth/annembed/README.md

 ## *The crate is in a preliminary state*

 Currently only the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) are implemented.
-But the mnist example shows how to run the embedding, even in this (preliminary) state.
+But the mnist examples shows how to run the embedding, even in this (preliminary) state.

-## To build on non x86_64 chips
-Just get rid of the features = ["simdeez_f"] in the hnsw_rs cargo dependency as the crate simdeez depends on x86_64 and wait for the landing of std::simd
 ## Results

 These are preliminary results.